 Enter the nameservers provided by your hosting plan and click save.
 Basically, this has told everyone visiting "yourtravelblog.com" to load the data on your web hosting server.
 This process can take a few hours to complete, so just be patient.

-4. Install a Theme and Plugins
+4. Install a WordPress Theme and Plugins

-We're now half way through this guide on how to start a travel blog and you've already got your blog live on the internet.
+We're now halfway through this guide on how to start a travel blog and you've already got your blog live on the internet.

-Picking a Premium Theme (personalized Layout)
+Tip: Picking a Premium Theme (Personalized Blog Layout)

 Unfortunately, I had to change my entire website layout after I'd already published 300 articles because my theme wasn't being updated and was getting slower and slower.

-If you're serious about travel blogging, I wouldn’t recommend a free theme.
-Buy a quality premium theme and don't look back.
-You only have to pay once and you get access to updates forever.
+If you're serious about travel blogging, I typically don't recommend a free theme.
+Trust me on this, it's a much better idea to buy a quality premium theme and don't look back.
+You often only have to pay once and then get access to updates forever.

-The fastest WordPress themes are:
+Otherwise, the fastest and best paid WordPress themes for blogs are: